sanbales/openmbee-vm/README.md

     http://127.0.0.1:1358

 Enter `http://127.0.0.1:9200` in the page's cluster URL; the app name is the ElasticSearch index you want to browse, i.e. use `<project id>` (in lower case) to view a specific project or `*` to browse all.

+### Using Apache Jena Fuseki
+This repo only sets up the [Fuseki][fuseki] remote server on http://127.0.0.1:13030.
+In order to use Fuseki and MMS, visit https://github.com/Open-MBEE/mms-rdf for instructions.
+Those instructions should be ran on the host machine running the Vagrant VM (not the Vagrant VM itself) using all `local` commands.

 #### Other useful links
 See everything Tomcat is running :